Phil Harris: Radio

-In 1936, Harris became musical director of The Jell-O Program Starring Jack Benny singing and leading his band, with Mahlon Merrick writing much of the show's music.
-When Harris exhibited a knack for saying snappy one-liners, he joined the cast, portraying himself as a hip, hard-drinking Southerner whose good nature superseded his ego.
-He gave the others nicknames, such as "Jackson" for Jack Benny.
-Addressing a man as "Jackson" or sometimes "Mr. Jackson" became popular slang in the early 1940s.
-His signature song was "That's What I Like About the South".
-Many of his vocal recordings were comic novelty "talking blues", similar to the songs of Bert Williams, which are sometimes considered a precursor to rap.
+In 1936, Harris became musical director of The Jell-O Program Starring Jack Benny singing and leading his band and portraying himself as a hip, hard-drinking Southerner whose good nature superseded his ego.
+He addressed Benny as "Jackson".

 In 1942, Harris and his band joined the U.S. Merchant Marine and served for 16 weeks.
 In 1946, he and his wife Alice Faye began co-hosting The Fitch Bandwagon, a comedy-variety program which followed the Jack Benny show on Sunday nights.
 On The Fitch Bandwagon and its later incarnation as The Phil Harris-Alice Faye Show, Harris played a vain, stumbling husband, while Faye played his sarcastic but loving wife.
 Gerald Nachman has written that Harris was a soft-spoken, modest man off the air.
 In On the Air: The Encyclopedia of Old-Time Radio John Dunning wrote that Harris's character made the show popular.
 The Phil Harris-Alice Faye Show appeared until 1954.
 Harris continued to appear on Jack Benny's show from 1948 to 1952.